 The Harless Center has also taken the lead in the use of the Children’s Innovation Project in West Virginia schools.
 In addition ASSET and Carlow University are developing professional development programs, which will be shared with the Satellite partners for their use.

 The third program is Arts & Bots.
 The Hummingbird robotics kit is designed to enable engineering and robotics activities for ages 10 and up that involve the making of robots and kinetic sculptures built out of a combination of kit parts and craft materials.
 Hummingbird provides a great way to introduce kids to robotics and engineering with construction materials that they are already familiar with.
 Hummingbirds have been used in nearly every aspect of the curriculum: teachers and students have completed Hummingbird units in science, art, math, history, english, drama, poetry, and character education classes.
 The kits have also been used in numerous summer camps, after-school programs and other community-based environments.

-When Ilah was here last fall, he shared the news that the CREATE Lab had been awarded a three-year $1.5 million National Science Foundation grant to support the “Creative Robotics” project, an innovative program that introduces robotic technology into non-technical middle school classes.
+The CREATE Lab had been awarded a three-year $1.5 million National Science Foundation grant to support the “Creative Robotics” project, an innovative program that introduces robotic technology into non-technical middle school classes.
 It is the intent of the research project is to identify and nurture students with an affinity for science, technology, engineering and mathematics (STEM).